 I graduated with my bachelor’s degree in nursing in 2017 and it wasn’t long before I started thinking about advancing my education with an MSN.
 I have a passion for teaching and I wanted to do more for my patients and help them learn how to lead healthier lives.

 Deciding to go back to school wasn’t an easy decision.
-I was somewhat nervous about enrolling in a master’s degree program, especially because I was going to be working full-time while in school.
+I was somewhat nervous about enrolling in an online MSN program, especially because I was going to be working full-time while in school.
 My friends all said that earning their MSN was the best thing they ever did, but I wasn’t sure if I could make it work.
 Was I smart enough?
 Would I have the time?
 What if I failed?

 I put those doubts aside and I’m glad I did.
 In nine short months, I will graduate with my Master of Science in Nursing from Herzing University’s Family Nurse Practitioner program.
 It has been challenging at times, but I have no doubt that it will be worth the time and the effort.

 As a nurse practitioner, I will be able to be more involved in providing excellent care for my patients and I will owe it all to taking that first step to continue my education.

 Here’s why you should consider earning your MSN:

 As healthcare organizations deal with a growing patient population and a shortage of skilled healthcare professionals, nurses with advanced knowledge and skills are in high demand.
 With an MSN, you can expand your scope of practice, help train new nurses and play an increasingly central role in ensuring quality patient care.

 The Bureau of Labor Statistics predicts that employment for nurse practitioners will increase 45% from 2022-2032, due in part to a shortage of primary care physicians and ever-growing demand for healthcare services.
 FNPs can make a very good salary; learn more about how much a family nurse practitioner can make in your state.